Oklahoma City Motorcycle Accident Lawyer

 Looking for an Oklahoma City motorcycle accident lawyer?
 Keep reading.

 If you own and operate a motorcycle, chances are you have had your share of close calls on the road.
-The Oklahoma Highway Safety Office recorded almost 1,500 motorcycle crashes in 2016.
+Around 90 to 100 of our citizens lose their lives on motorcycles each year.
+One out of every 7 to 8 traffic fatalities in the Sooner State involves a motorcycle.
 If you ever do suffer an injury in a motorcycle accident, though, make sure you first seek medical assistance.
 Afterward, consider contacting a qualified legal professional to explore the possibility of obtaining compensation for your injuries.

 If you were involved in such a crash, filing a lawsuit could help you recover the damages you deserve.
 Even if you are not sure whether you want to file a lawsuit, an Oklahoma City motorcycle accident lawyer could review your potential case and help you understand your options.

 Limitations on Filing a Claim for a Motorcycle Accident

 Individuals who sustain damages in motorcycle accidents, economic or otherwise, could file a civil lawsuit to receive potential compensation.
 Damages are generally divided into economic damages and non-economic damages.

 It should be noted that Oklahoma has a maximum cap on the amount of possible non-economic damages a person can collect.
 Specifically, Oklahoma Statutes §23-61.2 limits the number of such damages to $350,000, even if the wreck caused catastrophic injuries.
 An Oklahoma City motorcycle accident attorney could provide valuable advice on whether certain types of damages are applicable or advisable in specific cases.